TECHOUS/DSKaKhel/README.md

 [Apache License](LICENSE)

-### NOTE : Dont forget to pull before pushing your commits otherwise it will create merge conflicts
+### NOTE : Don't forget to pull before pushing your commits otherwise it will create merge conflicts

 :copyright: TECHOUS 2020